 Back inside the castle, the nobility is being entertained by a swordfight between English and French guards.
 The English win, everyone applauds, and Francis presents Henry with a gift—a massive jeweled collar.
 Henry pretends to be embarrassed that all he can give in return is a large pie, which is being brought forward by a servant, who hands over a knife to Francis and takes off.
 Francis cuts into the pie, releasing a small flock of birds.
 That could have gone so wrong in so many ways.
 What if he’d stabbed one?
 Plus, I’m guessing nobody’s going to be eating that yummy looking pie now.

-Brandon and the cronies are talking about the women they’re going to bang, while Henry eyes Boleyn’s two daughters.
+Brandon and the cronies are talking about the women they’re going to sleeo with, while Henry eyes Boleyn’s two daughters.
 Francis fills him in on Mary Boleyn’s details—he calls her his “English mare” since he rides her so often.
 Francis is a classy guy.

 Boleyn strides through the twilight-lit tent city and arrives in what appears to be the brothel tent.
 At least, there’s a lot of flirting and heavy petting going on there.
 Quite a lot.
 And that’s where Boleyn finds his daughter Mary, to tell her the king wants to talk to her.
 Mary slips off to tell Anne, who just smirks.